-Trump Deems Churches ‘essential,’ Calls for Them to Reopen
+Trump Deems Churches ‘Essential,’ Calls for Them to Reopen

-President Donald Trump said Friday that he has deemed churches and other houses of worship “essential" and called on governors across the country to allow them to reopen this weekend despite the threat of spreading the coronavirus.
+President Donald Trump said Friday that he has deemed churches and other houses of worship “essential" and called on governors across the country to allow them to reopen this weekend, even as some parts of the nation remain under coronavirus lockdown.

 Health

-But that guidance had been delayed for more than a month by the administration until Trump abruptly reversed course Thursday.
+Following Trump's announcement, the Centers for Disease Control and Prevention released new guidelines for communities of faith that include taking steps to limit the size of gatherings and considering holding services outdoors or in large, well-ventilated areas.

-“I said, ‘You better put it out.’
-And they’re doing it,” Trump said Thursday at a Ford Motor Co. plant repurposed to make ventilators in Michigan.
-“And they’re going to be issuing something today or tomorrow on churches.
-We've got to get our churches open.”
+"It is safe to reopen your churches if you do so in accordance with the guidelines," said White House press secretary Kayleigh McEnany.

-It is unclear what the final guidelines will say, but public health agencies have generally advised people to avoid gatherings of more than 10 people and encouraged Americans to remain 6 feet (1.8 meters) away from others when possible.
+Public health agencies have generally advised people to avoid gatherings of more than 10 people and encouraged Americans to remain 6 feet (1.8 meters) away from others when possible.
+Some parts of the country remain under some version of a lockdown, including Washington, D.C.

 “Some governors have deemed liquor stores and abortion clinics as essential” but not churches, he said.
 “It’s not right.
 So I’m correcting this injustice and calling houses of worship essential."

-“These are places that hold our society together and keep our people united,” he said.
+“These are places that hold our society together and keep our people united,” he added.

-Churches have the potential to infect large groups of people if precautions aren't taken.
-A church in Northern California that defied the governor’s orders and held a service on Mother’s Day was attended by a person who later tested positive for the coronavirus, exposing more than 180 churchgoers.
+In-person religious services have been vectors of transmission of the virus.
+A person who attended a religious service on Mother's Day at a church in Northern California that defied the governor's orders against reopening later tested positive for the coronavirus, exposing more than 180 churchgoers.

 Dr. Deborah Birx, the coordinator for the White House's coronavirus task force, said that faith community leaders should be in touch with their local health departments and can take steps to mitigate risks, including making sure those who are at high risk of severe complications remain protected.